kibook/s1kd-tools/tools/s1kd-newsmc/README.md

 -   4.1

--@ &lt;filename&gt;
+-@ &lt;path&gt;
-Save new SCORM content package as &lt;filename&gt; instead of an automatically named file in the current directory.
+Save the new SCORM content package to &lt;path&gt;.
+If &lt;path&gt; is an existing directory, the SCORM content package will be created in it instead of the current directory.
+Otherwise, the SCORM content package will be saved as the filename &lt;path&gt; instead of being automatically named.

 -% &lt;dir&gt;
 Use the XML template in &lt;dir&gt; instead of the built-in template.